harumuki/thorsten-hans.com/_posts/2018-03-22-limit-resources-for-containers-using-limitranges-in-kubernetes.md

 ```

-Let’s move on and create a new `yaml` file called `limitrange.yaml`.
+Let's move on and create a new `yaml` file called `limitrange.yaml`.
 Provide the following content:

 ```yaml
 # limitrange.yaml